New York Books: The Best Books Set in the Empire State

 Even as a child in 1910, Sara recognized that she was a gifted Jewish matchmaker and a seeker of soulmates.
 But on New York’s Lower East Side, this profession is dominated by devout older men who see a talented woman as a threat to their traditions and livelihood.

 Two generations later, Abby is a successful Manhattan divorce attorney with some of the city’s wealthiest clients.
 When her beloved Grandma Sara dies, Abby inherits her collection of handwritten journals in which Sara recorded details of her matches.
-The pages seem to provide Abby with more questions than answers – including why the work she once found so compelling suddenly feels inconsequential and flawed.
+The pages seem to provide Abby with more questions than answers, including why the work she once found so compelling suddenly feels inconsequential and flawed.

-When we saw this novel described as “a captivating, exhilarating, feel-good, heartwarming, and magical historical fiction with loveliest characters,” we immediately added it to our TBRs.
+When we saw this novel described as “a captivating, exhilarating, feel-good, heartwarming, and magical historical fiction with the loveliest characters,” we immediately added it to our TBRs.

 Book Girls’ Readers Rate This Book